A Region-based Randers Geodesic Approach for Image Segmentation: Background on Randers Minimal Geodesic Paths

-\paragraph{Minimal geodesics.} Let us briefly justify the existence of a minimiser to \eqref{eq_GeodesicDistance}, referred to as a minimal geodesic from $\fx$ to $\fy$, since variants of this classical argument are used in the mathematical analysis of our model \cref{sec_AC}.
+\paragraph{Minimal geodesics.} Let us briefly justify the existence of a minimizer to \eqref{eq_GeodesicDistance}, referred to as a minimal geodesic from $\fx$ to $\fy$, since variants of this classical argument, see the references at the end of this paragraph, are used in the mathematical analysis of our model \cref{sec_AC}.
 The two main ingredients are the Arzelà-Ascoli theorem, and the lower-semi continuity of the length functional.
 The former states that the set